 The problem with counteroffers

 If you offer a salary increase to retain one employee, issues can arise with your other staff.
 If word gets out, other employees may demand a salary raise and it may create an imbalance in the salary scales within the team.
 This can damage relationships with other employees who were previously content in their roles.

 The most important thing is to understand why your employee wants to leave.
 Whether it is a cultural issue or a lack of new opportunities, determine whether their complaints can be addressed without the person leaving.

 If both parties would prefer for a solution to be achieved, then you can start to examine the problem and come up with a fix together.
 However, if you can't commit to improvements, you're best to let your employee leave now, rather than later.

 Focus on prevention

-Whether your employee has handed in their notice or if you suspect they might soon consider whether you think they'll be content in their job going forward, or if a counter offer will just prolong them leaving.
+Whether your employee has handed in their notice or if you suspect they might soon consider whether you think they'll be content in their job going forward, or if a counteroffer will just prolong their leaving.